dorjeduck/llm.mojo/README.md

 ## ⚠️ Note

  This project is based on Mojo 24.6 and has not been updated to support the new Pixi-based setup (the previously used magic tool we used is now deprecated — see [Modular Docs](https://docs.modular.com/magic/)).
 Mojo has also gone through breaking changes since, so the code is not compatible with the current version.
-Right now, active development is paused, but I hope to update the project once Mojo’s APIs and tooling have stabilized.
+Right now, active development is paused, but I hope to update the project once Mojo has stabilized.

 ## Prerequisite